ExGRPO: Learning to Reason from Experience: Analysis and Discussion

 \paragraph{Empirical ablation supports ExGRPO’s selection heuristics.} We conduct an ablation study to assess the contributions of \textbf{core} components of ExGRPO. \cref{fig:select-ablation} shows performance dynamics of validation set (see \cref{sec:training-hparams}).
-We evaluate the impact of removing Quality (Q.) and Trajectory (T.) selection strategies and policy shaping.
 For both question and trajectory selection, our analytically derived heuristics consistently outperform random selection, while random selection itself offers marginal gains over the on-policy baseline.
 Policy shaping mitigates this by ensuring exploitation does not hinder exploration.
 It is also noteworthy that applying shaping alone in on-policy RLVR yields no improvement~\citep{yan2025learning}, confirming that ExGRPO’s gains cannot be attributed to naive shaping.
-Besides, additional ablations and test-set results can be found in \cref{sec:more-ablations}.
-Replacing our selection method with an alternative heuristic, i.e., selecting the highest-entropy trajectory, results in degraded performance.
-Similarly, removing trajectory selection and importance-sampling correction mechanisms also leads to inferior performance, though the effect is less severe than other ablations.
-The above results and additional ablations on test set validate the rationale behind our heuristic design of experience management.
+The above results and additional ablations on test set (see \cref{sec:more-ablations}) provide empirical support for our design of ExGRPO.

+\paragraph{{Sensitivity to difficulty sampling strategies.}} {Our method employs a probabilistic sampling scheme based on a Gaussian distribution $p \propto \mathcal{N}(\mathrm{Acc}(q);\, \mu=0.5, \sigma)$.
+To assess the sensitivity of ExGRPO to the width of this distribution, we vary $\sigma \in \{0.5, 1.5\}$.
+A smaller $\sigma$ corresponds to a narrower medium-difficulty band, whereas a larger $\sigma$ approaches a near-uniform sampling distribution.
+We also evaluate a Hard-Biased variant by shifting the mean to $\mu=0.25$, which emphasizes harder samples (25\% accuracy) while reducing the chance of revisiting easier ones (75\% accuracy).
+As shown in Table~\ref{tab:sigma}, the asymmetric sampling strategies yield inferior performance compared with the symmetric medium-difficulty focus ($\mu=0.5$), confirming that balanced uncertainty regions provide the most effective signal.}